 Try this.
 When you step out of bed in the morning, open the curtains, take a big breath, and exclaim: What a wonderful day!
 I can’t believe how rational people are!

-It’s because somebody, say Plato, opened the curtains one morning, looked out at the world and said Oh… My… Gawd!
-What is wrong with people?!
+It’s because somebody, like Plato, opened the curtains one morning, looked out at the world and said Oh… My… Gawd!
+What’s wrong with people?!
 Can’t they think straight!? that Western Analytic philosophy, was born.
-Of course I’m taking (humorous) liberties here.
-The point I make is that philosophy began by making observations about the world and thinking critically about them.
+Of course I’m taking liberties here.
+The point is that philosophy began by making observations about the world and thinking critically about them.
 Thinking itself, and how it corresponds with our observations in the world, also became an object of analysis.
 It seems that somewhere in our black boxes we come to know something about the world, whatever that might mean.
 And it seems that whatever is going on in our black boxes has some causal relationship to our actions.
-So notwithstanding you’ll hear almost as many definitions of philosophy as there are philosophers, (Western Analytic) philosophy is, in practice, a critical analysis of the core concepts by which we navigate the world.
-And there is good reason for this critical analysis because whatever goes on in our black boxes seems to play some role in our propensity to burn witches, waterboard prisoners of war, and build weapons of mass destruction.
+So notwithstanding you’ll hear almost as many definitions of philosophy as there are philosophers, Western Analytic philosophy is, in practice, a critical analysis of the core concepts by which we navigate the world.
+And there is good reason for this critical analysis, because whatever goes on in our black boxes seems to play some role in our propensity to burn witches, waterboard prisoners of war, and build weapons of mass destruction.
 You know, that old saw about the sorts of things humans get up to when we’re left to play without supervision by an adult.